blevinstein/GameAI/Readme.md

 TODO
 ====
-- play with pruning and other means of intervention in network
+- play with pruning and other means of intervention in network?
-- abstract out input (double[]) and output from neural networks
-- fix uglines of double[] <=> boolean[], dtob, btod, etc
-- implement mutation in neural net architecture
 - write some goddamn tests before everything breaks..
 JUnit or something?
 - at least make tests for neural net propagate etc